-CONTRACT ADMINISTRATOR: The Department employee who is primarily responsible for maintaining the official Contract file.
+CONTRACT ADMINISTRATOR: The DMS employee who is primarily responsible for maintaining the official Contract file.
 As of the Effective Date of the Contract, the Contract Administrator is Kaye Robertson, 4050 Esplanade Way, Suite 280, Tallahassee, Florida 32399.
-The Department may appoint a different Contract Administrator, which shall not constitute an amendment to the Contract, by sending notice to CONTRACTOR.
+DMS may appoint a different Contract Administrator, which shall not constitute an amendment to the Contract, by sending notice to the CONTRACTOR.

-CONTRACT DOCUMENTS: The Contract, the Plans, Specifications and Related Construction Documents, together with the Invitation to Negotiate issued by the BUREAU and the CONTRACTOR's response thereto, all of which documents are attached hereto by reference and become a part hereof.
-In the event of ambiguity or contradiction among the Contract Documents, the following order of authority shall apply: this Contract, Invitation to Negotiate, CONTRACTOR's response thereto, the Plans, Specifications and Related Construction Documents.
+CONTRACT DOCUMENTS: The Contract, together with the Invitation to Negotiate issued by the BUREAU and the CONTRACTOR's response thereto, all of which documents are attached hereto by reference and become a part hereof.
+In the event of ambiguity or contradiction among the Contract Documents, the following order of authority shall apply: this Contract, Invitation to Negotiate, CONTRACTOR's response thereto.

-CONTRACT MANAGER: The BUREAU employee, the BUREAU Chief or its designee, who is primarily responsible for management and oversight of the Contract and evaluation of the CONTRACTOR's performance of its duties and obligations pursuant to the terms of the Contract.
+CONTRACT MANAGER: The BUREAU employee who is primarily responsible for management and oversight of the Contract and evaluation of the CONTRACTOR's performance of its duties and obligations pursuant to the terms of the Contract.
 The Contract Manager is currently Terry Rocco.
 The BUREAU may appoint a different Contract Manager, which shall not constitute an amendment to the Contract, by sending notice to CONTRACTOR.
 Any communication from the CONTRACTOR to the BUREAU relating to the Contract shall be addressed to the Contract Manager.

-CONTRACT MONITOR: The employee or employees of the BUREAU designated to monitor the operation of the Facility for contract compliance and to coordinate actions and communications between the BUREAU and the CONTRACTOR.
-The Contract Monitor will be designated by the BUREAU at the opening of the Facility.
+CONTRACT MONITOR: The employee or employees of the BUREAU designated to monitor the operation of the Facility for contract compliance and to coordinate actions and communications between the Department and the CONTRACTOR.
+The Contract Monitor will be designated by the BUREAU.
 The CONTRACTOR will be required monthly to reimburse the BUREAU for the salary and expenses of the Contract Monitor.
 Such salary and expenses will include coverage of employee benefits.
-The salary and expenses of the Contract Monitor may be adjusted annually, subject to legislative appropriations, at a rate not to exceed the

-CONTRACTOR's rate of per diem increase.
+The salary and expenses of the Contract Monitor may be adjusted annually, subject to legislative appropriations, at a rate not to exceed the CONTRACTOR's rate of per diem increase.
 The Contract Monitor will be the official liaison between the BUREAU and CONTRACTOR on all on-site matters pertaining to the operation and management services of the Facility.